wp-plugins/list-yo-files/readme.txt

 * Leaving "folder" argument undeclared now produces a text warning instead of listing the WordPress root folder.

 == Upgrade Notice ==

+= 0.81 =

+Recommended for all users.
+Fixed the Uploads page so that 10 files can be uploaded at once.

 = 0.8 =